 In this day and age, people are becoming more and more conscious about their health and body which is a good thing, actually.
 Social networks and the internet have a great impact with today’s standard of what a perfect body should look like.
 Celebrities, famous bloggers, and people in the entertainment industry alike have so much influence with today’s teens and even adults.

-One of the most common reasons why people nowadays take physical activities seriously is because they are striving to achieve their “perfect body”.
+An expert at BetterHelp believes that one of the most common reasons why people nowadays take physical activities seriously is because they are striving to achieve their “perfect body”.
 Toned arms and legs with rock hard abs are of the many goals of people who are into physical activities.

 Well, on the other hand, some people are into physical activities for various health reasons rather.
 Health does not just involve good body functions but mental health, as well.
 Holistic well-being involves both the body and the mind to be healthy.